dragon-dune/dragon-dune/docs/README.md

         have passed or formed an alliance.
     -   The dragon marker does NOT go to the Red Dragons location.
 The dragon marker is only moved on the dragon round.

-2. The next event card is revealed and placed on the top of the discard pile.
+3. Reveal another Event Card and place it place it the top of the discard pile.
-3. Gold is placed on that location, unless the dragon marker is at that location.
+4. Gold is placed on that location, unless the dragon marker is at that location.
 If the dragon marker is at that location, then no gold is placed this turn.